wezlemin/delta-docs/internal-sideloading/ksign-tutorial.md

 > >
 > > > If you forgot the name of the KSign you installed, check in Settings → General → VPN and Device Management.<br>

-5. Click Delta and click Sign and Install.
-Press Start Signing and wait.
+5. Click Delta (in Library) and click Sign and Install.
+Press Start Signing and wait (do not exit out of the application).
 Click Install when prompted.
 You might need to Sign and Install separately if it does not work.

 > Make sure Not Secure Connection Warning (Settings > Safari) is DISABLED!\
 > ⚠️ If Delta gets stuck on the Ready screen, do the following:<br>